Why You're Bloated Every Day (And How Hormones Make It Worse)

 Estrogen Affects Gut Motility

+High estrogen slows gut transit time, creating constipation and bloating.
 Before your period, when estrogen is high relative to progesterone, bloating often worsens.
-Estrogen also causes fluid retention, which contributes to that "pregnant" feeling.

 Gut Bacteria Regulate Estrogen

-Your gut has an "estrobolome," bacteria that help regulate estrogen metabolism.
-When you have dysbiosis (wrong balance of bacteria), estrogen doesn't get metabolized properly.
-This can create estrogen dominance, which then affects gut function, creating a vicious cycle.
+Your gut has an "estrobolome": bacteria that regulate estrogen metabolism.
+When dysbiosis disrupts this, estrogen doesn't get metabolized properly, creating a vicious cycle of estrogen dominance and worsening gut function.

 Cortisol Damages Gut Lining